BhaveshBhagat/General-Studio/README.md

 ● Upload page - On this page users can upload files (zip, xlsx, xls, csv) along with their details.

-○ Upload Page has following Form Fields-
+○ Upload Page has following Form Fields- All fields are mandatory to be filled.

 ■ Project name